Listed below are some thoughts about the things that I have been engaging with lately.

 - "Talks With a Devil" by P.D.
 Ouspensky Two allegorical stories about the nature of the devil from the Slavic mythos.
 Devils thrive from our materialism and rationalisations.

-"A State of Fear: How the UK government weaponised fear during the Covid-19 pandemic" by Laura Dodsworth An important document detailing the government and media's methods to exploit psychology and illicit fear in order to coerce the UK population.
+- "A State of Fear: How the UK government weaponised fear during the Covid-19 pandemic" by Laura Dodsworth An important document detailing the government and media's methods to exploit psychology and illicit fear in order to coerce the UK population.

-"The Clean Coder: A Code of Conduct for Professional Programmers" by Robert C. Martin (Uncle Bob) A must-read for any software programmer.
+- "The Clean Coder: A Code of Conduct for Professional Programmers" by Robert C. Martin (Uncle Bob) A must-read for any software programmer.
 If you've ever been, or wish to be paid to write code, then this book is for you.

-"A Tale for the Time Being" by Ruth Ozeki Meditations on Zen Buddhism through the lens of a tale of two souls, connected by a tragic real world event.
+- "A Tale for the Time Being" by Ruth Ozeki Meditations on Zen Buddhism through the lens of a tale of two souls, connected by a tragic real world event.

-"Tragedy and Hope 101: The Illusion of Justice, Freedom, and Democracy" by Joseph Plummer Quigley's Tragedy & Hope is a notoriously long and difficult book to read: Plummer does a great job of breaking it down and adding his own insight into how a cabal technocratic elites gained and maintain control.
+- "Tragedy and Hope 101: The Illusion of Justice, Freedom, and Democracy" by Joseph Plummer Quigley's Tragedy & Hope is a notoriously long and difficult book to read: Plummer does a great job of breaking it down and adding his own insight into how a cabal technocratic elites gained and maintain control.

-"Cyberpunk 2077" on PC An absolutely beautiful trainwreck of a game.
+- Cyberpunk 2077 An absolutely beautiful trainwreck of a game.
 Night City is one of the most visually impressive world's in a video game I've experienced.
-It's up there with 'Everybody's Gone to the Rapture' on the list of places that are such a joy to experience that gameplay easily takes a backseat.
+It's up there with 'Everybody's Gone to the Rapture' on the list of places that are such a joy to experience that gameplay easily takes a back-seat.

-"Death Stranding" on PC Jeffrey Bezos and Daryl from The Walking Dead attempt to make American great again with Fedex, unborn babies and wireless internet.
+- Death Stranding Jeffrey Bezos and Daryl from The Walking Dead attempt to make American great again with Fedex, unborn babies and wireless internet.

-"Everything" on PC I had dreams about jumping into other creatures and then into a planet after playing this.
+- Everything I had dreams about jumping into other creatures and then into a planet after playing this.
 I love that you really can be 'Everything' in this fun, imaginative game.
 The talks from Alan Watt that soundtrack the beautiful score are great additions.